Phantom Blade Zero: Gameplay

 Phantom Blade Zero is an action role-playing game.
 It is played from a third-person perspective.
-The story campaign is strictly a single-player experience, while certain endgame content is available as multiplayer experiences.

-The player controls Soul, an elite assassin in the service of an elusive and powerful organization known as The Order.
-He carries two primary weapons and two secondary weapons.
+The player controls the elite assassin Soul.
+He can carry two primary weapons and two secondary weapons.
 Blades are his primary weapons.
-They each have a Power Surge, which functions as an ultimate ability.
-Phantom Edges serve as his secondary weapons.
-They comprise a range of diverse weapons, such as canons, lances, axes, hammers, and more.
-Sha-Chi is used as a combat resource for Sha-Chi attacks and blocks.
+Phantom edges are his secondary weapons.
+They comprise a range of diverse weapons, such as cannons, lances, axes, hammers, and more.
+Sha-chi is used as a combat resource for sha-chi attacks (heavy attacks) and blocks.

 Defensive maneuvers consist of blocking, parrying, and dodging.
-Enemies can do Brutal Moves that substantially drain Sha-Chi when blocked and Killer Moves that can not be blocked or parried.
-A Ghostep, a maneuver that repositions behind the enemy, is triggered when a Brutal Move is parried or a Killer Move is dodged right before it lands.
+However, some enemy attacks carry restrictions in the ways defenses can counter them, which are telegraphed by color cues.
+Specifically, enemies can do brutal moves that drain sha-chi heavily when blocked and killer moves that cannot be blocked or parried.
+A ghostep (a maneuver that repositions the character behind the enemy) is triggered when a brutal move is parried or a killer move is dodged right before it lands.